michaelepley/patternfly-a11y/README.md

 `yarn exec patternfly-a11y --prefix http://localhost:9000 --crawl /dashboard`

+OR for testing openshift deployed to RHPDS (the prefix is located in the config):

+`yarn exec patternfly-a11y --crawl /dashboard --config os-config-rhpds.js`

 For more advanced usage, you can create a config file

 `yarn exec patternfly-a11y --config a11y-config.js`